Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Opportunities in a variety of industries mean career flexibility and a competitive salary for skilled welders

 You probably have an idea what a welder does but do you know what a career in welding looks like?
-Can you see yourself working as a welder?
+Can you see yourself attending welding school and working as a welder?
 Before you answer, see how many statements in the following list describe you:

 If you agree with those statements then you should consider training for a career in welding because those are some of the job perks the modern, skilled welder can expect.
 But that’s not where they stop.
 You’d be surprised what a dynamic future that welding can offer.